 Another common myth is that the spin before will affect what happens next.
 This is the reason why you can see players in live casinos stand and wait for a machine that hasn’t paid out in a while.

 In reality, and for the same reasons as above, this is something you should disregard when playing slots.
 The machine has no memory and doesn’t “care about” what the result was 1, 10, or 100 spins back.
 For the random number generator (RNG), which creates the result in every slot game, every spin is an independent event.
+If you want to get a taste of how this works, visit our Free Fruits Slots Machine page.

 Do Loose Slots Exist?